egorsmkv/ukrainian-radtts/README.md

 Trained models based on https://github.com/egorsmkv/radtts

-NOTE: use https://github.com/egorsmkv/radtts-istftnet repository, the codebases are merged together there.
+NOTE: use https://github.com/egorsmkv/radtts-istftnet repository, the codebases of RADTTS and iSTFTNet are merged together there.

 ## v1.0